 She/Her

-Dr. Franche’s work focuses on optimizing the mental health of workers and employees, blending a focus on individual health within the larger scope of organizational culture.
-She is particularly invested in preventing traumatization, supporting fair return-to-work practices, and promoting healthy and forward-thinking organizational change.
+Dr. Franche’s work focuses on the intersection of mental health and the workplace, blending a focus on individual health within the larger scope of organizational culture.
+She is invested in preventing traumatization, supporting fair return-to-work practices, and promoting healthy and forward-thinking organizational change.

-Dr. Franche has a solid background as a clinician, manager, and researcher.
-She has led several systematic reviews including reviews of gender differences in work absence and of work disability in rural areas.
+As a researcher, Dr. Franche has led several systematic reviews including reviews of gender differences in work absence and of work disability in rural areas.
 With over 50 peer-reviewed publications, her work has been influential in the development of innovative policies and best practices in the insurance world and workplaces.
-Throughout her career, Dr. Franche has been committed to humanizing workers’ interactions with systems such as insurance companies, workers’ compensation systems, healthcare, and workplaces.
+Throughout her career, Dr. Franche has been committed to humanize workers’ interactions with systems such as insurance companies, workers’ compensation systems, healthcare, and workplaces.